-The best way to implement an effective pricing strategy for your products is to investigate the market and the competition.
+The best way to implement an effective pricing strategy for your products is to investigate the market and the competition carrying out ab ecommerce price monitoring strategy.
 Generally, when comparing products, the same item reference code is used and the price set for those products is compared.
 So far easy, isn’t it?
-But in some cases you may be tracking products that are identical, but that come in different packages and that may affect the quantity that comes within the package or the units that come for each package, so you cannot you can’t compare the product types with the same standard.
+But in some cases you may be tracking products that are identical, but that come in different packages and that may affect the quantity that comes within the package or the units that come for each package, so you cannot compare the product types with the same standard.
 In these cases the most convenient action is to use mathematics solutions or formulas that will allow you to compare products on conditions of equality.

-How to monitor products that are sold using different formats?
+How to implement an ecommerce price monitoring for products that are sold using different formats?

 Having to keep track of products with different packages or that are sold using different formats can be quite a headache as the price comparison process is not automatic, having to account for the unit price or the price of the product by weight.